 Social norm has significant and direct positive impacts in accordance with the four hypothesized relationships H2a, H2b, H2c and H2d.
-Table I shows that social norm has equal effects on positive emotions, behavioral attitude and intention, and a slightly smaller effect on negative emotions ($\beta = 0.18$, 0.20, 0.21 and -0.14, respectively).
+Table I shows that the social norm has equal effect on positive emotions, behavioral attitude and intention, and a slightly less effect on negative emotions ( $\beta = 0.18$ , 0.20, 0.21 and -0.14, respectively).